Water Service Line Inventory Program

 At TWC, ensuring the water quality we provide to the community and our customers is our top priority.
 That is why we regularly maintain and test our service lines and mains to guarantee that the water is lead-free.

-As part of this program, we'll investigate the material of customer-owned service lines and sample water in schools and childcare facilities.
 Although there's no current cause for concern, we're aligning our efforts with new regulations from the U.S. Environmental Protection Agency and the Texas Commission on Environmental Quality so that you can rest assured of the quality of your water.

 Residential Water Service Line Responsibility